 As an undergraduate I studied classics, with a focus on Latin.
 I recently earned a master’s degree in linguistics at the University of Chicago, with a specialization in first- and second-language acquisition and bilingualism.
 Since an early age, I’ve also studied a variety of modern languages, from Russian to the Romance languages to German.
-When not editing, I like to spend my time playing with my son; reading; baking, cooking, and eating; exploring Chicago and other cities; and keeping my cat happy.

 My editing philosophy

 My approach to editing is shaped by three primary influences.
 The first is my experience working for academic, nonprofit, and government publishers, which has given me an understanding of what sorts of linguistic, graphical, and technical issues are important to publishers and are considered in the profession to be important to readers.
 The second is my exposure to the advice and thoughts of working editors, linguists, grammarians, and usage experts, through reference works such as Merriam Webster’s Dictionary of English Usage, Carol Fisher Saller’s excellent book The Subversive Copyeditor, and blogs such as Language Log.
 My third major influence is my personal experience as a reader, of literature, news, academic works, the internet, business publications, government publications, and other materials.